 *Keep on Suspense

 Retain statement record on suspense so no match can occur.
+Keep Records on Suspense

 Lodgement Required

 Statement record will be sent to suspense if the contact category of the account on the statement record has been added to this rule.
 This rule allows contact categories to be flagged as requiring a lodgement in order for revenue to be paid.
 If statement record enters suspense for this reason, a policy cannot be automatically created.
 Once a record enters suspense due to this suspense reason, the user is required to create a lodgement in either Xplan or CommPay before it can be processed.